rakgenius/AngularSpringBoot/README.md

 To parse the xml files, navigate to "http://localhost:8080/backend-xml" Click on browse button to select the csv file and submit it.
 After parsing the xml data it will display the result in table

+Test cases:

+The Junit test cases are located in src/test/java/assignment/MainActivityTest.java

+Prerequisites:

+To run test cases you should have junit plugin installed in the IDE you are using

+To run the test:

+Right click on the MainActivityTest.java -> select "Run as" -> "Junit Test"

+The results will be displayed in the IDE itself